-1. Apply for a state extension (Form 204).
+- Apply for a state extension (Form 204).
 To apply for a state extension, file Arizona Form 204 by April 15.
-See

-Form 204 for details.
-You do not have to attach a copy of the extension to your return when you file, but make sure that you check either box 82D or 82F on page 1 of the return.
-If you must make a payment, use Arizona Form 204.

-2. You may use your federal extension (federal Form 4868 or 2688).
+See Form 204 for details.
+You do not have to attach a copy of the extension to your return when you file, but make sure that you check box 82F on page 1 of the return.
+If you must make a payment, use Arizona Form 204, or visit www.aztaxes.gov to make an electronic payment. - You may use your federal extension (federal Form 4868).
 File your Arizona return by the same due date.
-You do not have to attach a copy of your federal extension to your return, but make sure that you check either box 82D or box 82F on page 1 of the return.
+You do not have to attach a copy of your federal extension to your return, but make sure that you check box 82F on page 1 of the return.

-When Should You File if You Are a Nonresident Alien?
+When Should You File if You are a Nonresident Alien?

 You must file your Arizona tax return by April 15, even though your federal income tax return is due on June 15.
-If you want to file your Arizona return when you file your federal return, you may ask for an extension.
+If you want to file your Arizona return after April 15, you must file for an extension by April 15.
+If you have a federal 6-month extension until December 15, 2010, Arizona will recognize the federal extension, but only for a period of 6 months from the due date of your Arizona return.
+So, if you are filing your Arizona return under a federal extension, you must file your Arizona return by October 15, 2010, even though your federal return will not be due until December 15, 2010.
 See Form 204 for extension filing details.